yichingbradley/yichingbradley.github.io/index.md

 * Assessment of the new physician compensation plan implementation
 * Assistance with infrastructure development regarding physician compensation implementation process

-## EDUCATION & PROFICIENCIES

 ### Wingate University _2017_
 **Master of Business Administration**
 ### Embry-Riddle Aeronautical University _2012_
 **B.S. in Business Administration & Management**

-## Computer Proficiencies & Language Skills
-SQL, Office365, SharePoint, G Suite, Dreamweaver and WordPress.
-Fluent in Mandarin, Taiwanese and English
+_Fluent in Mandarin, Taiwanese and English_